 Atherton Drenth is the author of Intuitive Dance.
 Building, Protecting & Clearing Your Energy, (Llewellyn Worldwide) and Following Body Wisdom.
 She is also a contributing author to the Amazon Best Selling book, “365 Moments of Grace.”
-She is a clairvoyant and medical intuitive, who has been in private practice for over 16 years.
+She is a clairvoyant and energy intuitive, who has been in private practice for over 16 years.

 Atherton’s journey to understanding that there was a way to use her innate intuitive abilities to help others took a rather unusual, if not, circuitous path.
 Raised by parents who had eclectic views on parenting, she was raised to believe that a woman should know her own mind and pursue her own dreams.
 When she was a teenager she became curious about the spiritual side of life.
 Atherton asked her mother, a student of Theosophy, to tutor her in meditation as well as spiritual, metaphysical and eastern religious concepts and philosophies.